 When the people retreat back into their shells, to trudge back into their innards,

 That’s when all that will be left is the void between us again.

 I don’t know exactly how it’ll be, but I do know it’ll probably show us

 Once again, how

-Even after all we know about each other,
+Even after all we might know about each other,

-We’ve still got so much more to get to know about each other.
+We’ve still got so much more to learn about each other.